 Children's progress is regularly monitored through observations which are recorded in each child's learning journeys.
 All activities are linked well to the six areas of learning, any gaps are identified and through the observations the next steps are planned for each child's learning and development.
-Children and babies are making significant progress in their learning and development.
+Focus activities ensures clear learning intentions for all children, however, the date of when the next steps are achieved are not consistently recorded; such process would greatly enhance the monitoring of each child's progress.
+Children are making significant progress in their learning and development.
 Parents are helped to understand how children learn through play and the Early Years Foundation Stage by sharing with them the children's learning journeys and the range of activities the children participating in.
 Parents are actively encouraged to be involved in their child's learning.
-There is a excellent balance between adult-led and child initiated activities delivered through indoor and outdoor play.
+There is an excellent balance between adult-led and child initiated activities delivered through indoor and outdoor play.
+Planning is of high quality, which incorporates the children's interest and ideas.